 10. Take the Ferry to the Statue of Liberty

 There are also ranger-led tours available that provide even more information about Lady Liberty.
 Of course, no trip to the Statue of Liberty would be complete without taking in the stunning views of New York City from the crown.
-Although it requires climbing stairs, the experience is well worth it and provides visitors with some of the best photo ops in the city.
+Although it requires climbing stairs, the experience is well worth it and provides some of the city’s best photo ops.

 11. Unwind and Relax on Coney Island